drmikeh/rails_todo_app/README.md

 git tag step4
 ```

-### Step 5 - Create a Static Pages Controller and Views, the NavBar, and Flash Messages
+### Step 5 - Create a Static Pages Controller and Views, the NavBar, and the Flash Messages Support

 We will generate a `static-pages-controller` and its related views that define
 two static pages: a *home* page and an *about* page.
 We will also move the